-As an action, a 18-meters radius storm cloud appears centered on a point you can see within 35 meters directly above you.
+As two actions, a 18-meter radius storm cloud appears centered on a point you can see within 36 meters directly above you.
 The spell fails if you can’t see a point in the air where the storm cloud could appear (for example, if you are in a room that can’t accommodate the cloud).
 The cloud moves to always stay directly above you.

-On a failed save, a creature takes 3d6 lightning damage, is deafened for 1 minute, and it can’t take reactions until the start of its next turn.
+On a failed save, a creature takes 2d10 lightning damage, is deafened for 1 minute, and it can’t take reactions until the start of its next turn.

 On a successful save, it takes half as much damage.